 Polarizers (or pol filters)

-While ND filters are filtering the full spectrum of light equally, polarizers are only filtering light waves of specific polarizations.
+While ND filters filter the full spectrum of light equally, polarizers only filter light waves of specific polarization.
 In photography, they can be used to remove or reduce reflections from surfaces like glass or water.

 5 reasons why filters are so useful